openshift/openshift-origin-design/designs/administrator/future-openshift/cluster-settings/index.md

 - Each item contains a corresponding count (ex.
 2 of 3), a status icon, and a loader to provide more context to the user.
 - Clicking `Cluster Operators` will navigate users to the cluster operators list.
 - Clicking `Nodes` will navigate users to the nodes list to view detailed progress of each node.
+- Clicking `View conditions` will navigate users to the Cluster Version Details page where users can view the details of the four possible condition types: available, failing, progressing and retrieved updates.

 ![Nodes list](img/nodes.png)
 - The nodes list can be sorted by `Status`.